dusthandler/CITM_Dev_1/README.md

 Ninjump is a plataformer game where you will have to value from your skills and reflexes to advance.

-##Team members / Github profiles:
+##Team members & Github profiles:

 - Marc Doctor Pedrosa
 	https://github.com/thedoctormarc

-- Guillem Sánchez Herranz
+- Guillem SÃ¡nchez Herranz
 	https://github.com/GuillemSanchez

-- Kevin Manel Muñoz Oliver
+- Kevin Manel MuÃ±oz Oliver
 	https://github.com/dusthandler

 ##Controls:

-- A · Go left
+- A Â· Go left
-- D · Go right
+- D Â· Go right
-- Space · Jump/Double Jump
+- Space Â· Jump/Double Jump
-- Shift · Jump to roof
+- Shift Â· Jump to roof

 ##Innovation: